AbnerPei/PPDemo/Pods/MJExtension/README.md

 /***********************************************/

-// Tell MJExtension what type model will be contained in statuses and ads.
+// Tell MJExtension what type of model will be contained in statuses and ads.
 [StatusResult mj_setupObjectClassInArray:^NSDictionary *{
     return @{
                @"statuses" : @"Status",